Effective: July 31, 2020

-Spinnaker Support will never sell your personal information.
-We will only share your information with trusted third parties retained to provide services that you have requested or for our own legitimate business purposes, or insofar as we may be required to do so by law to respond to requests from public authorities, including to meet national security or law enforcement requirements.
-Such services include CRM, IT or professional support services.
+Spinnaker Support will share your personal data with trusted third parties retained to provide services that you have requested or for our own legitimate business purposes.
+Such services include CRM, IT, marketing, hosting, database management, web analytics, fraud protection, or other professional support services.

 Spinnaker Support LLC works with a number of trusted third parties to provide services to you:

 - The hiring team uses Microsoft Office 365 services to store and process applications and contact details.